pgjaiganesh/imagemanager/COMMANDS.md

 environment and packages as zip file into the ./dist folder

 - `make resize`
-Packages and deploys the CloudFormation template for API Gateway and AWS Lambda function for image resizing into the deployment region (variable specified in ./bin/config)
+Packages and deploys the CloudFormation template for CloudFront distribution, API Gateway and AWS Lambda function for image resizing into the deployment region (variable specified in ./bin/config)

 - `make ef`